NHS vs private maternity care: what are your options?

 Having a home birth with a private midwife

 Many women who choose to have an independent or private midwife are planning to have a home birth.
 Private midwives can be a good option if you’re finding it difficult to get support for a home birth from your local NHS services.

-If you’re having a home birth with a private midwife, you may need to be transferred to hospital because you or your baby needs extra help.
+If you’re having a home birth with a private midwife, there's still the possibility that you may need to be transferred to hospital because you or your baby needs extra help.
 In this case, the NHS midwives and doctors in the hospital will take over your care.
 However, your private midwife will still be there to act as a supportive birth partner.

 Postnatal care with a private midwife

 Women who have given birth with private midwives can pay to carry on seeing the same midwife they had throughout their pregnancy, after the baby is born.
 Others may choose to supplement their NHS postnatal care by having additional private appointments as well.